althafhpa/cypress/README.md

    const urlsPerFile = 30;

-   The script file scripts/nodejs/visual-diff-merge.js are used in GitHub workflow yml visual-diff-advanced-parameter-split.yml for matrix generation and merging reports generated in runneres to one json file so we can generate the dashboard using a single json report.
+   The script file scripts/nodejs/-merge.js are used in GitHub workflow yml visual-diff-advanced-parameter-split.yml for merging reports generated in runners to single json file so we can generate the dashboard using a single json report.

-   scripts/nodejs/generate-matrix-config-chunks.js and scripts/nodejs/visual-diff-merge.js are not required to run test locally since we are not running parallel tests in  local.
+   scripts/nodejs/generate-matrix-config-chunks.js and scripts/nodejs/merge.js are not required to run test locally since we are not running parallel tests in  local.
+But we use scripts/nodejs/merge.js in local just for generating the merge.json file which is used for reporting.

    The scripts under scripts/nodejs/add-ons are not required for running Test or Reports.
 See the nodejs script document for the usage of each script.

-   GitHub workflow yml file visual-diff-advanced-parameter-split.yml
+   **GitHub Workflow visual-diff-advanced-parameter-split.yml**

    This GitHub Actions workflow file is designed for visual regression testing with Cypress, allowing for two types of runs: baseline and comparison.